ARTIFICIAL INTELLIGENCE powering the future of pharmacy

 Malachowsky Hall for Data Science & Information Technology

-In the summer of 2023, artificial intelligence and data science researchers from the UF Colleges of Pharmacy, Medicine and Engineering will move into the new state-of-the-art Malachowsky Hall for Data Science & Information Technology.
-The 263,000-square-foot building will be located in the heart of UF's main campus and connect students and researchers from across disciplines by creating an interdisciplinary hub for advances in computing, communication and cyber-technologies.
+In the fall of 2023, artificial intelligence and data science researchers from the UF Colleges of Pharmacy, Medicine and Engineering moved into the new state-of-the-art Malachowsky Hall for Data Science & Information Technology.
+The 263,000-square-foot building is located in the heart of UF's main campus and connect students and researchers from across disciplines by creating an interdisciplinary hub for advances in computing, communication and cyber-technologies.

 Location

-Malachowsky Hall for Data Science & Information Technology will be located in the heart of UF’s Gainesville campus across the street from the J. Wayne Reitz Union.
+Malachowsky Hall for Data Science & Information Technology is located in the heart of UF’s Gainesville campus across the street from the J. Wayne Reitz Union.

 Collaboration

-The building’s design will promote collaboration amongst faculty, staff and students from the Colleges of Pharmacy, Medicine and Engineering.
+The building’s design promotes collaboration amongst faculty, staff and students from the Colleges of Pharmacy, Medicine and Engineering.

 State-of-the-Art

-With more than 260,000 square feet, Malachowsky Hall for Data Science & Information Technology will set a new standard for data science buildings across the country.
+With more than 260,000 square feet, Malachowsky Hall for Data Science & Information Technology sets a new standard for data science buildings across the country.

 Pharmacy’s New Home

-The College of Pharmacy’s department of pharmaceutical outcomes and policy, Center for Drug Evaluation and Safety and the Consortium for Medical Marijuana Clinical Outcomes Research will occupy the sixth floor, along with other computational researchers in the college.
+The College of Pharmacy’s Department of Pharmaceutical Outcomes and Policy, Center for Drug Evaluation and Safety and the Consortium for Medical Marijuana Clinical Outcomes Research occupy the sixth floor, along with other computational researchers in the college.